How to Steep Tea: The Ultimate Guide for Every Flavor

 Nail the Right Water Quality and Temperature

 Fresh water is integral to creating the perfect cup of tea.
 Using low-quality water such as tap water or distilled water won't develop flavors properly and you'll end up with bland or bitter brews.
-Start things off right by using pure, spring or filtered water for the best flavor when brewing your tea.
+Start things off right by using pure, spring or filtered water for the best flavor when steeping tea.
+For iced tea, do not use cold water to brew the tea.
+Instead, use hot water and allow the tea to cool to room temperature.
+Then store in the refrigerator or serves immediately in large glasses with ice.

 Heating water to the proper temperature is also essential to creating a delicious cup of tea whether it's a true tea or an herbal tea.